Readygaga/Port-waterway-MLworkshop-RL-routing/README.md

 # RLforFishingRouting
 Use reinforcement learning to train agent to optimize fishing route.
-The case is pretty simple, so please do not over think it.
+The case is pretty simple, so please do not over think.
 The training environment is deterministic, so you basically know the optimal solution by hand calculation.
 The case is to show you that a trained agent can do the same task and give you the correct answer.

 # Steps to get the code running